New Labour was still left wing. Just not Socialist.

 (See: Austerity Britain, 1945-1951 (Tales of a New Jerusalem) (David Kynaston); A Century of Change: 1837–Today (1963) (R.J.
 Unstead))

-Governments of the 1950s and 60s, Labour and Conservative alike, continued with the Fordist thinking solidified with the Marshall Plan.
+Attlee’s governments – and the successive governments of the 1950s and 60s – continued with the Fordist thinking solidified with the Marshall Plan.
 Attlee’s government aside, this post war period of Fordist economic policy oversaw massive levels of unemployment as low as 1.6%.
 People were happier, and the economy grew consistently.
 Unhinged from the austerity of the 1940s, Britain has become a consumerist economy.
 Consumer spending had risen by 20% in the 1950s.

 Everyone in the Post War Period benefited from Keynesian demand management.
 By 1963, 82% of all private households had a television, 72% a vacuum cleaner, 45% a washing machine, and 30% a refrigerator.